Get ready to go abroad with peace of mind thanks to our special offers!

 Finding a doctor

 Conventionné secteur 1 or 2, what does this mean?
 These are categories for consultation fees.
-A sector 1 consultation with a general physician costs €26.50.
-For sector 2, the situation varies depending on whether the practitioner is affiliated with Optam or not, and fees may be higher.
-When booking an appointment on Doctolib, be sure to find a doctor that meets your needs.
+A sector 1 consultation with a general physician costs €30.
+For sector 2, you may have to pay an additional sum that is not covered by social security but may be covered by your mutuelle (secondary insurance), if you have one.
+When booking an appointment, be sure to find a doctor that meets your needs.

 The day of your appointment

 When you arrive, you’ll be asked for your carte Vitale (social security health card) and mutuelle (secondary insurance).
-If you don’t have either, there’s no problem.
-You can still get care.

 For dental appointments, you will be greeted and treated from beginning to end by the dentist.
 The profession of dental hygienist does not exist in France.

 As an example, I went to see the dentist for teeth scaling and polishing.
-With my carte Vitale (aka social security), I only had to pay €17.35.
-If I didn’t have social security, it would have been €43.38, which is still cheaper than the price back home in Canada.
+With my carte Vitale, I only had to pay €17.35.
+If I didn’t have social security, it would have been €43.38.

+Generally, we go see the pharmacist to ask basic health questions and to obtain medicine (with and without prescription).
 Note that pharmacists in France are not authorised to prescribe contraceptives, including pills.

 Ophthalmologists are specialist doctors for the eyes and vision.
 So if you need an examination for myopia, for example, you will need to make an appointment with one.
 At the end of the appointment, you will be given a prescription, which you will then show to an optician for the purchase of your contacts or glasses.